Also known as: Enterobiasis, Oxyuriasis, Threadworm, Seatworm, Enterobius vermicularis, E vermicularis or Helminthic infection

 Pinworm eggs are spread directly from person to person.
-They can also be spread by touching bedding, food, or other items contaminated with the eggs.
+They can also be spread by touching bedding, food, or other items that are contaminated with the eggs.

-Typically, children are infected by unknowingly touching pinworm eggs and putting their fingers in their mouths.
-The eggs are swallowed, and eventually hatch in the small intestine.
+Typically, children are infected by touching pinworm eggs without knowing it and then putting their fingers in their mouth.
+They swallow the eggs, which eventually hatch in the small intestine.
 The worms mature in the colon.

 Pinworms can be spotted in the anal area, especially at night when the worms lay their eggs there.

-Your doctor may have you do a tape test.
+Your health care provider may have you do a tape test.
 A piece of cellophane tape is pressed against the skin around the anus, and removed.
 This should be done in the morning before bathing or using the toilet, because bathing and wiping may remove eggs.
-The doctor will stick the tape to a slide and look for eggs using a microscope.
+The provider will stick the tape to a slide and look for eggs using a microscope.

 More than one household member is likely to be infected, so the entire household is often treated.
-The single-dose treatment is often repeated after 2 weeks.
+Another dose is usually repeated after 2 weeks.
 This treats worms that hatched since the first treatment.

 To control the eggs:

 Avoid scratching the infected area around the anus.
-This can contaminate your fingers and everything else that you touch afterwards.
+This can contaminate your fingers and everything else that you touch.

 Keep your hands and fingers away from your nose and mouth unless they are freshly washed.
-Carry out these measures while family members are being treated for pinworms.
+Be extra careful while family members are being treated for pinworms.

 Pinworm infection is fully treatable.